 This is probably the most common cause of employees calling in sick, other employees coming in sick!

-Colds and bugs affects everyone differently and while some will soldier through and come to work which although noble is actually spreading the colds, flus and viruses throughout the whole of your office especially if you have air conditioning/recycled air.
+Colds and bugs affects everyone differently and while some will soldier through and come to work which although noble is actually spreading the colds, flus and viruses throughout the whole of your office especially if you have air conditioning which uses recycled air.

 Rather than one person being off a day or two you will have 3-4 employees off over a couple of weeks.